davidhodge931/ggblanket/README.md

 ## Thank you

-Thanks to all authors of ggplot2, tidyverse, and the wider R ecosystem.
+Thanks to the developers of ggplot2, tidyverse and the R ecosystem.

-For my Dad (Peter Hodge, 1953–2023).
+For Dad, always missed (Peter Hodge, 1953-2023).